MyKell069/Full_Stack_Java_Extended_4_1/to-do-app/README.md

 # To Do App
 We will be building and refactoring a simple to-do list application throughout the first two weeks of training.
+The app we build can be found here in this repository.

 ## Technology
 We want to practice the basic technologies we will touch upon in the first two weeks of training.
 To that end the to-do app will utilize: